Canadian Economic Contribution

 - Taxes paid to the federal and provincial governments from the upstream natural gas industry will total almost $11 billion over the next 10 years.
 (Source: CERI)

 The Future of Natural Gas

 While the natural gas market has been challenged by a number of factors including growing US production and a lack of pipeline infrastructure in the Western Canadian Sedimentary Basin (WCSB), Canada’s natural gas industry does have a bright future if we are able to build a liquefied natural gas (LNG) industry to ship Canadian natural gas to Asian markets.
-Based on a 2018 CAPP data the economic impacts of supporting a Canadian LNG industry are significant and estimates include:
+Based on 2018 CAPP data, the economic impacts of supporting a Canadian LNG industry are significant and estimates include: